sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 #### Routing table

-The routing step is shown in the following routing table whne defines when a packet is routed from the source to the destination.
+The routing step shown in the following routing table defines when a packet is routed from the source to the destination.

 |Match/action|Value                 |
 |------------|----------------------|